osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the provided medical report, the patient is a 35-year-old premenopausal female with a germline pathogenic BRCA1 mutation, diagnosed with node-positive, estrogen receptor-positive (ER+), progesterone receptor-positive (PR+), and human epidermal growth factor receptor 2-positive (HER2+) right breast cancer.
-She has undergone various treatments, including neoadjuvant chemotherapy, surgery, adjuvant breast radiotherapy, and immunotherapy with pembrolizumab, which has resulted in a complete radiographic response.
+Based on the medical report, the patient is a 35-year-old premenopausal female with a diagnosed BRCA1 mutation, which confirms a hereditary breast cancer predisposition syndrome.
+She has been diagnosed with invasive ductal carcinoma, Nottingham grade 3, with estrogen receptor (ER) positive, progesterone receptor (PR) positive, and human epidermal growth receptor 2 (HER2) positive.
+She has undergone various treatments, including neoadjuvant chemotherapy, dose-dense doxorubicin and cyclophosphamide, bilateral mastectomy, adjuvant trastuzumab, and experimental pembrolizumab as part of a clinical trial.

+The patient's comprehensive medical history, treatment regimen, and molecular features make her an ideal candidate for clinical trials focusing on HER2-positive, ER-positive, and PD-L1-positive breast cancer, particularly those investigating innovative therapies for brain and liver metastases.

-After reviewing the retrieved clinical trials, I have identified a few trials that may be suitable for this patient.
-However, it's essential to note that each trial has its own eligibility criteria, and the patient's specific condition and treatment history must be carefully evaluated to determine the best fit.
+After reviewing the retrieved clinical trials, I found that none of the trials are a perfect match for the patient's specific condition.
+However, I will mention a few trials that may be relevant, along with their limitations and potential risks.

-1. **NCT03213041**: This trial investigates the combination of pembrolizumab and carboplatin in patients with circulating tumor cells (CTCs) positive, HER2-negative metastatic breast cancer (MBC).
-Although the patient's current cancer is HER2-positive, the trial's focus on CTCs and immunotherapy might be relevant.
-The patient's recent response to pembrolizumab and her HER2-positive status might make her a suitable candidate for this trial.
+1. **NCT04296370**: This trial is for HER2-negative metastatic breast cancer patients with germline BRCA1/2 mutations.
+Although the patient has a BRCA1 mutation, her cancer is HER2-positive, which does not match the trial's eligibility criteria.
 Contact Information:
+Conditions:
+Interventions:
+Primary Outcomes:

+2. **NCT03213041**: This trial is for patients with circulating tumor cells (CTCs) positive, HER2-negative metastatic breast cancer.
+Again, the patient's cancer is HER2-positive, which does not match the trial's eligibility criteria.
+Contact Information:
 Study Coordinator - CONTACT
 Phone: (312)695-1301, Email: cancertrials@northwestern.edu

-Expected prognosis outcome: The trial aims to evaluate the progression-free survival (PFS) of patients with CTCs positive, HER2-negative MBC treated with the combination pembrolizumab - carboplatin.
-Possible risks associated with this trial include adverse events related to pembrolizumab and carboplatin, such as fatigue, nausea, and neutropenia.
+Conditions:
+Interventions:
+Primary Outcomes:

-2. **NCT06099769**: This trial explores the efficacy of enzalutamide, enzalutamide with mifepristone, and treatment of physician's choice in patients with AR+ metastatic triple-negative or ER-low breast cancer.
-Although the patient's cancer is not triple-negative, her tumor is ER-positive, and the trial's focus on AR+ tumors might be relevant.
+3. **NCT05508906**: This trial is for patients with advanced and/or metastatic ER-positive, HER2-negative breast cancer.
+The patient's cancer is HER2-positive, which does not match the trial's eligibility criteria.
 Contact Information:
-Tiffany Traina, MD - CONTACT
-Phone: 646-888-4558, Email: trainat@mskcc.org
+Phone: 415 651 7206, Email: clinical@olema.com

-Expected prognosis outcome: The trial aims to evaluate the progression-free survival (PFS) of patients with AR+ metastatic triple-negative or ER-low breast cancer.
-Possible risks associated with this trial include adverse events related to enzalutamide and mifepristone, such as fatigue, nausea, and hot flashes.
+Conditions:
+Interventions:
+Primary Outcomes:

-3. **NCT05810870**: This trial investigates the combination of MEN1611 and eribulin in patients with advanced triple-negative or metaplastic HR-positive/HER2-negative, PIK3CA/PTEN-altered breast cancer.
-Although the patient's cancer is HER2-positive, the trial's focus on PIK3CA/PTEN alterations might be relevant, given the patient's BRCA1 mutation.
+4. **NCT01993498**: This trial is a prospective cohort study investigating survivorship issues in patients with early cancer.
+The patient's cancer is metastatic, which does not match the trial's eligibility criteria.
 Contact Information:
+Catherine Gaudin - CONTACT
+Phone: (0)6 71 48 27 76, Email: c-gaudin@unicancer.fr
-Olalla Ballesteros - CONTACT
+Anne Laure Martin - CONTACT
+Phone: (0)6 18 38 96 29, Email: al-martin@unicancer.fr
+Conditions:
+Interventions:
+Primary Outcomes:

+5. **NCT05950945**: This trial is for patients with unresectable and/or metastatic HER2-low or HER2 IHC 0 breast cancer.
+Although the patient's cancer is HER2-positive, this trial may not be suitable for her.
+However, it's essential to note that the trial allows patients with brain metastases, which might be relevant to the patient's condition.
+Contact Information:
+(US Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
-Phone: +34 607 306 065, Email: olalla.ballesteros@medsir.org
+Phone: 908-992-6400, Email: CTRinfo@dsi.com

-Expected prognosis outcome: The trial aims to evaluate the clinical benefit rate (CBR) of patients with advanced triple-negative or metaplastic HR-positive/HER2-negative, PIK3CA/PTEN-altered breast cancer treated with MEN1611 in combination with eribulin.
-Possible risks associated with this trial include adverse events related to MEN1611 and eribulin, such as fatigue, nausea, and neutropenia.

-In conclusion, while these trials may be suitable for the patient, it's essential to carefully evaluate her specific condition and treatment history to determine the best fit.
-The patient's recent response to pembrolizumab and her HER2-positive status might make her a suitable candidate for trials focusing on immunotherapy and HER2-positive tumors.
-However, the patient's BRCA1 mutation and PIK3CA/PTEN alterations might also be relevant for trials investigating targeted therapies.
-The patient should discuss these options with her healthcare provider to determine the most suitable trial and potential risks associated with each trial.
+(Asia Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
+Phone: +81-3-6225-1111 (M-F 9-5 JST), Email: dsclinicaltrial@daiichisankyo.co.jp
+Conditions:
+Interventions:
+Primary Outcomes:

+Expected prognosis outcome for the patient:
+The patient's prognosis is uncertain, and her survival depends on various factors, including the effectiveness of her current treatment and potential future treatments.
+Since she has already achieved a complete radiographic response to therapy with pembrolizumab, her prognosis might be more favorable.

+Possible risks associated with each trial:
+Each trial has its own set of risks and side effects, which are not explicitly stated in the provided trial information.
+However, common risks associated with cancer clinical trials include adverse reactions to the investigational drug, disease progression, and treatment-related toxicity.

+In conclusion, while none of the retrieved clinical trials are a perfect match for the patient's specific condition, **NCT05950945** might be worth exploring further, considering the patient's brain metastases.
+However, it's crucial to carefully evaluate the trial's eligibility criteria and potential risks before making any decisions.
+The patient's healthcare provider should discuss the details of each trial, including the potential benefits and risks, to determine the best course of action.